antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    10. The SVD topics vectors are orthogonal, which provides for quick to find representations of documents not in the monad's document collection.

+The document-topic matrix $W$ has column names that are automatically derived from the top three terms in each topic.

+    ColumnNames[lsaHamlet⟹LSAMonTakeW]

+    (* {"player-plai-welcom", "ro-lord-sir", "laert-king-attend",
+        "end-inde-make", "state-room-castl", "daughter-pass-love",
+        "hamlet-ghost-father", "father-thou-king",
+        "rosencrantz-guildenstern-king", "ophelia-queen-poloniu",
+        "answer-sir-mother", "horatio-attend-gentleman"} *)

+Of course the row names of $H$ have the same names.

+    RowNames[lsaHamlet⟹LSAMonTakeH]

+    (* {"player-plai-welcom", "ro-lord-sir", "laert-king-attend",
+        "end-inde-make", "state-room-castl", "daughter-pass-love",
+        "hamlet-ghost-father", "father-thou-king",
+        "rosencrantz-guildenstern-king", "ophelia-queen-poloniu",
+        "answer-sir-mother", "horatio-attend-gentleman"} *)

 ### Extracting statistical thesauri

 The statistical thesaurus extraction corresponds to the "paradigmatic" relationships between the terms, [MS1].